awused/aw-man/README.md

     * These may switch to the next or previous page.
 * ScrollRight/ScrollLeft
 * FitToContainer/FitToWidth/FitToHeight/FullSize
+* SinglePage/VerticalStrip
+  * Change how pages are displayed.
 * FirstPage/LastPage
 * NextArchive/PreviousArchive
 * Quit